MicrosoftDocs/defender-docs/articles/defender-for-cloud/migrate-file-integrity-monitoring.md

 - Export current file integrity monitoring rules that use MMA and reside in a Log Analytics workspace.
 - Migrate to the new experience if Defender for Servers Plan 2 is enabled.

 Note that:

 - The tool allows you to transfer existing monitoring rules to the new experience.
+- You can only run the migration tool once for a subscription.
+You can't run it again to migrate rules from additional or multiple workspaces in the same subscription.
+- Using the in-product migration requires Security Admin permissions on the target subscription, and Owner permissions on the target Log Analytics workspace.
 - Custom and legacy built-in rules that aren't part of the new experience can't be migrated, but you can export them to a JSON file.
 - The migration tool lists all the machines in a subscription, and not all machines that were actually onboarded to file integrity monitoring with MMA.
   - The legacy version required MMA connected to the Log Analytics workspace.
 This meant that machines that were protected by Defender for Servers Plan 2 but weren't running the MMA didn't benefit from file integrity monitoring.